joz-k/LockFreeSpscQueue/examples/README.md

 The process involves three steps:
 1. Start a transaction for a batch of items using `try_start_write()`.
 2. If successful, use the transaction object's ultra-fast `try_emplace()` or `try_push()` methods to add items to the reserved space.
-3. The transaction automatically commits the items that were successfully added when its `WriteTransaction` object is destroyed.
+3. It tracks the number of successful pushes/emplaces.
+When the `WriteTransaction` object is destroyed, it automatically commits **exactly** that many items.
+Any unused portion of the initial reservation is simply ignored and made available for future writes.

 #### The `try_emplace` Method (Recommended for Complex Objects)